renpy/renpy/sphinx/source/text.rst

 ====

 Ren'Py contains several ways of displaying text.
-The :ref:`say <say-statement>` and :ref:`menu <menu-statement>` statements are primarily concerned with the display of text to the user.
+The :ref:`say <say-statement>` and :doc:`menu <menus>` statements are primarily concerned with the display of text to the user.
 The user interface often contains text, displayed using the :ref:`text <sl-text>`, :ref:`textbutton <sl-textbutton>`, and :ref:`label <sl-label>` screen language statements.
 These